Stuart Fairchild Player Props: Reds vs. Padres

 Stuart Fairchild At The Plate

-- Fairchild is hitting .217 with three doubles, a triple, a home run and nine walks.
+- Fairchild has four doubles, a triple, a home run and nine walks while hitting .224.

-- Fairchild has gotten a hit in eight of 25 games this year (32.0%), with multiple hits twice.
+- In nine of 26 games this season (34.6%), Fairchild has reached via hit, and that includes multiple hits twice.

-- Fairchild has driven in a run in four games this year (16.0%), including one multiple-RBI game.
+- Fairchild has driven in a run in five games this season (19.2%), including two games with multiple runs batted in.

-- He has scored at least one run 10 times this year (40.0%), including one multi-run game.
+- He has scored at least once 10 times this year (38.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.